katcipis/sophia/notes/architecture.md

-But lets focus on the ways that async/queues makes things more complex, because they do, they may provide benefits but the costs must be clear, since people usually focus on benefits I will focus on the costs :-).
+But lets focus on the ways that async/queues makes things more complex, because they do, they may provide benefits but the costs must be clear, since people usually focus on benefits I will focus on the costs from now on :-).

 To start, by definition it is harder to code around an async API and you have more failing points, instead of service A + service B you now have